CDLUC3/resolver/_docsrc/index.md

 ---
-title: `rslv` Generic Resolver Service
+title: "`rslv` Generic Resolver Service"
 ---

 `rslv` implements a resolver service.
 That is, given an identifier string, the service returns information about the identifier or redirects to the known location of the identified resource.